About the Water and Health Conference

 Abstract Decision Notification

-- Notification regarding acceptance or rejection will be sent to the presenting author by email by mid-July 2023, so providing an accurate email address is critical.
+- Notification regarding acceptance, waitlisting or rejection of abstracts will be sent to the presenting author by email by mid-July 2024, so providing an accurate email address is critical.

-- If your abstract is accepted, you will receive an email that specifies whether it is accepted as a verbal or poster presentation.
+- If your abstract is accepted, you will receive an email that specifies whether it is accepted as a verbal or poster presentation for an in-person conference.

-- You must RSVP by the date specified.
-Abstracts are withdrawn if your RSVP is not received by the specified date.
+- You must RSVP to accept a presentation offer by the date specified.
+Abstracts are withdrawn if your RSVP is not received by the specified date OR if you or a co-author are unavailable to present in-person at the conference.

-- The first author listed for each abstract serves as the presenting author and as the primary contact for all correspondence regarding the abstract.
+- The first author listed for each abstract serves as the primary contact for all correspondence regarding the abstract.

-- The presenter must be listed as a co-author on the submitted abstract.
+- All verbal and poster presenters must be present in-person and listed as a co-author on the submitted abstract.